autonity/docs.autonity.org/concepts/architecture/index.md

 #### Slashing penalty computation
 The Autonity Omission Accountability Contract manages the computation of omission penalties for proven faults at epoch end.
 A slashing model is implemented with penalties increasing in severity as inactivity thresholds are passed.
 The contract implements logic to:

-- Calculate penalties based on static (set in the contract, see [protocol configuration](/concepts/ofd/#protocol-configuration)) and dynamic factors specific to the epoch circumstances.
+- Calculate penalties based on parameters set in the [protocol configuration](/concepts/ofd/#protocol-configuration) and dynamic factors specific to the epoch circumstances.
 See [slashing amount calculation](/concepts/ofd/#slashing-amount-calculation).

 Depending upon the validator's inactivity score the protocol will apply penalties to: